Skip to content

 Dr David Penney, founder and owner of the excellent Siri Scientific Press (whose books I have frequently reviewed in this magazine), has writen about Miocene spider inclusions in amber from deposits of the Dominican Republic.

-siri scientific press
+ambersiri scientific press

-Geology of islands
+The geology of islands

 carribbean geology palaeontology

-Geology of islands
+The geology of islands

 06/07/2017

 Stephen K Donovan (The Netherlands) Islands are attractive places to visit, not just for geologists.
 Nonetheless, for us, they provide three advantages that favour collecting and research in the Earth Sciences.
 One of the attractions of an island is its small size in comparison with continents.
-The corollary of this… … Read More
+The corollary of this … Read More

 isle of wightmetamorphic